bradthurber/rhel-formula/README.rst

 rhel-formula
 ================

 A salt formula that provides functionality specific to RHEL.
-Currently this is only SubscriptionManager configuration

 .. note::